B3tty/BBL-WiMLDS/2019-09-19/Readme.md

 The first iteration of these BBL takes place on the 19th of September 2019.

-The topic of this BBl is this paper: [Learning Embeddings for Product Size Recommendations (K Dogani, M Tomassetti et al.)](Resources/asos%20-%20size%20reco.pdf).
+The topic of this BBl is this paper: [Learning Embeddings for Product Size Recommendations (K Dogani, M Tomassetti, et al.)](Resources/asos%20-%20size%20reco.pdf).

 The slides used for the session are [here](https://b3tty.github.io/BBL-WiMLDS/2019-09-19/slides).